-Unit code: J277/02
+Unit code: J277/02 - 50% of grade

-Paper-based assessment: Computational Thinking, Algorithms and Programming Written examination paper: Duration - 90 minutes (50% of the qualification)
+Paper-based assessment: Computational Thinking, Algorithms and Programming this unit requires you to develop skills and understanding in computational thinking, algorithms, programming techniques, producing robust programs, computational logic and using translators.
 This paper has two sections.
 Part B of this paper will be assessing the student's ability to write or refine algorithms.